softwareconstruction240/softwareconstruction/instruction/exceptions/exceptions.md

 ### Unchecked Exceptions

 The exclusion to the `throws` declaration rule is when you throw what is known as an unchecked exception.
 Unchecked exceptions are defined as any class that is derived from the `RuntimeException` class.
 The reason for unchecked exceptions is that they can be thrown at anytime and so it is unreasonable to explicitly handle them on every function in your code.
-These should be caught or thrown only very rarely, as they usually indicate a bug in your code (such as a NullPointerException) rather than a problem that can ocurr during normal execution of your program (such as a FileNotFoundException).
+These should be caught or thrown only very rarely, as they usually indicate a bug in your code (such as a `NullPointerException`, which is unchecked) rather than a problem that can ocurr during execution of your program (such as a `FileNotFoundException`, which is checked).

 A slight warning is that if you use IntelliJ's auto-suggestions about an uncaught exception, it will often generate a try/catch block with a `throw new RuntimeException();` call, which will silently crash your program if reached.
 Remember to always replace this will something else.